wsor4035/dev.luanti.org/content/content-dev/modding-tips.md

 ```

 If you want to track down _which_ PNGs are broken, set the debug level (`debug_log_level`) to “verbose”.
 Now the log will show the PNG file name right above the warning.
-Now just fix the offending PNGs with your favourite image editor to get rid of these warnings.
+Now just fix the offending PNGs with your favorite image editor to get rid of these warnings.

 ### Deprecated function calls